eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 - The option to transfer EOS-tokens to Coinbase/Binance to let the users spend the money earned by using a crypto debit card.
 - The most user friendly tools (e.g. Anchor, Port, Bloks.io)

-Our team has been involved in EOS since 2018 and we want to contribute to the ecosystem's growth and teach non-tech people how blockchain technology can be used in a fun and educational way.
+Our team has been involved in EOS since 2018 and we want to contribute to the ecosystem's growth and teach people outside the crypto space how blockchain technology can be used in a fun and educational way.

 ### Project Details